JonathanHelianthicusDoe/notes_on_toontown_strategy/ttr_quirks/README.md

 infinity&rdquo; in Python, even if it is needlessly inefficient&hellip;) because the `/` operator is used for *both* of these operations in Python 2.
 This is a quirk of Python 2 that was fixed in Python 3 via the addition of an entirely new operator dedicated to integer division: `//`.

-However, the fact that I was able to reproduce this bug with an organic Firehose and an **organic** Safe on a lured level 9 v1.0 cog (as noted in the list above) seems to suggest that the bug *may* be more complex than that (because even with integer division used to calculate the orange damage, that&rsquo;s still bringing the cog to &minus;5 HP).
-It is, however, still clearly a simple arithmetic blunder.
+&dagger;: I was able to reproduce this bug long ago with an organic Firehose and an ***organic*** Safe on a lured level 9 v1.0 cog.
+However, now that I get back around to it, it appears to have been anecdotal, as I have had trouble reproducing it again.
+It&rsquo;s also possible that this particular instance of the bug has been patched since then, which would not be surprising given that it&rsquo;s so egregious.
+If you can reproduce this version of the bug, please do send me a screen-recording of it, and/or at least a more reliable and exact sequence of steps for reproducing it.

 ## Unused gags are sometimes stolen from toons&rsquo; inventories for no apparent reason